waynodiablo/Oystercard/bookmark_manager/06_using_data_mapper.md

 ORMs translate between two 'object models'.
 In this case, DataMapper will translate between Ruby objects and database objects:

-Basically, you can use DataMapper to interact with a database using Ruby, instead of the finicky SQL.
 ```
 | Ruby objects       | Database objects |
 | -------------------|------------------|